openforis/sepal_ui/docs/source/tutorials/io-design.rst

     ee_object = aoi_io.get_aoi_ee()

-In our previous example the double function is not a very useful scripts. instead we should have added it to the aoi member methods
+In our previous example the double function is not a very useful scripts. instead we should have added it to the AOI member methods

 .. code:: python